 If your hands and feet tingle while you work out, it's not a normal part of exercise.
 It may be something as simple as being dehydrated or indicative of a more serious problem.
 Consult your doctor.

 Your organs have a maximum capacity for oxygen and once it's depleted, your cells rely on a small reserve of oxygen and release lactic acid, which results in muscle pain and fatigue.
 Because your hands and feet are the furthest from receiving oxygen, overexercising quickly depletes the amount your extremities get.
 This can cause tingling and numbness.

 Your body must have the proper balance of electrolytes, or system malfunctions can occur.
 You naturally lose electrolytes when you exercise as your body sweats.
-According to Medical News Today, if you don't replace these electrolytes, you may experience tingling and numbness in your hands and feet.
-Other symptoms include twitching, weakness, fatigue and an irregular heartbeat.
+If you don't replace these electrolytes, you may experience tingling and numbness in your hands and feet.
+Other symptoms include dizziness, weakness, fatigue and nausea, according to BreastCancer.org.

 A restriction of blood flow can result from plaque buildup in your legs, anxiety leading to a rush of adrenaline, smoking, vitamin deficiencies or cold weather.
 If you're exercising in temperatures that are too cold, the diminished blood flow causes decreased oxygen in your fingers and toes, resulting in a tingling feeling.

-- MedlinePlus: Numbness and Tingling
+- MedlinePlus: "Numbness and Tingling"

 - Mayo Clinic: "Raynaud's Disease"

 - BreastCancer.org: "Electrolyte Imbalance"

 - UAB Medicine: Is Poor Circulation Giving You a Case of Cold Feet?